range-et/PGL/README.md

 ```
 npm i plebiangraphlibrary
 ```
+There is a boiler plate example of this in [repository](https://github.com/range-et/pgl_example)

 Or head over to the github, download the pgl_module.js [Builds](https://github.com/range-et/PGL/tree/main/Build) file and then start using it as a standalone module.